kyotee/Conceptual_Ideas/README.md

 ## <a name="Format"></a>Format

-Each feature implemented into this application represents an epic with associated user stories, quality assurance (QA) checklist, and reflection of problems encountered as well as implementation choices.
+Each feature implemented into this application represents an epic with associated user stories, quality assurance (QA) checklist and reflection of problems encountered as well as implementation choices.
 To see this documentation visit: https://drive.google.com/open?id=1aC4IzSaJYS0I-9aukyNbc9CqeaEBEHCb.
 At the moment the following epics have been implemented with considerations for security and vigorous testing:

 - `01 - Sign Up and Sign In Form`<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Intuitive sign up sign in form